-- monitoring compliance with the requirements of the 231 Model by the Obligated Persons and identifying any irregular conduct that may emerge from the analysis of information and reports received; - verifying compliance with implementation and suitability of the Model with respect to the need to prevent Offences; - assessing the actual effectiveness and ability of the 231 Model to prevent Offences within the context of the company structure; - proposing updates to the 231 Model where there is a need to modify it in response to changes in conditions within the Company or the introduction of new Offence descriptions relevant to the circumstances of the Company within the scope of the Decree; - monitoring the effectiveness of the 231 Model, i.e. verifying the compliance of actual behaviour with the abstract framework of the general model. - notifying the relevant structures of any infringement of the Model so that they can take any necessary disciplinary measures; - with the support of other competent units, periodically audit the system of delegated powers, recommending changes in the event that a power and/or qualification does not match the powers of representation granted to internal managers or sub-managers.
+- monitoring compliance with the requirements of the 231 Model by the Obligated Persons and identifying any irregular conduct that may emerge from the analysis of information and reports received; - verifying compliance with implementation and appropriateness of the Model with respect to the need to prevent the commission of Offences; - assessing the actual effectiveness and ability of the 231 Model to prevent the commission of Offences within the context of the company structure; - proposing updates to the 231 Model where there is a need to modify it in response to changes in conditions within the Company or the introduction of new Offences among those addressed by the Decree that are relevant to the circumstances of the Company; - monitoring the effectiveness of the 231 Model, i.e. verifying the consistency of actual behaviour with the general model, abstractly defined. - notify the competent structures of any violations of the Model so that they can take any necessary disciplinary measures; - with the support of other competent units, periodically audit the system of delegated powers, recommending changes in the event that a power and/or qualification does not correspond with the powers of representation granted to an internal manager or subordinates.